SuperUserNameMan/LGTISP/readme.md

    `<path>/arduino-1.8.13/hardware/tools/avr/bin/avrdude -C<path>/arduino-1.8.13/hardware/tools/avr/etc/avrdude.conf -v -patmega328p -cstk500v1 -P<isp_serial_adapter> -t`
    6. `-t` will open AVRdude in terminal mode.
    7. open a terminal, and run this command.
 AVRdude should open in terminal mode.
-   7. command `dump flash <addr> <length>` will let you display the content of the flash.
+   7. if the flash memory is unlocked, command `dump flash <addr> <length>` will let you display the content of the flash, and command `dump eeprom 0 1024` will display the content of the EEPROM.
    8. commant `quit` to quit, and `help` for help.

 ## Note regarding LGT8F328p flash protection :

-Once powered down, the LGT8F328p will lock its Flash memory access from the ISP : it would be impossible to `dump flash` and to reprogram it.
+When a LGT8F328p chip is powered down just after it was programmed, its Flash memory access is locked from the ISP : it becomes impossible to `dump flash` and to reprogram it.

 The only way to unlock it was to erase it completly.
-But brother-yan/LGTISP found that the chip could be unlocked by erasing the first 1KB of flash only.
+But brother-yan/LGTISP found that the chip could be unlocked just by erasing the first 1KB of flash only.

 To know if a device is locked you can use the `dump lock` command : `0x3E` mean the chip is locked. `0x3F` means it is unlocked.

-You can force a destructive unlock with a `write lock 0 0` command : only the first 1KB of the flash will be erased.
-The rest of the flash memory will be intact, including the EEPROM.
+You can force a destructive unlock with a `write lock 0 0` command : only the first 1KB of the flash will be erased to `0xFF`.
+All the rest of the flash memory will remain intact, including the EEPROM for inspection.
+However, once done, the chip will be bricked, and you'll have to reprogram it using the ISP.

+The only known way to inspect the content of the Flash in a non destructive manner is to keep the device powered after it was programmed.

 ## Note regarding the EEPROM on LGT8F328p :